School of Medicine

 The Student Professionalism and Promotion Committee meets monthly, but no less frequently than quarterly, to review the academic progress of all students who have accrued deficiencies.
 The committee’s role is to support as well as to evaluate students to assure their future success as physicians.
 Retention is a top priority of the committee and of the administration and faculty of the school.

-Struggling students are encouraged to seek help from the course and clerkship directors, the learning specialist, tutors, the Director of Student Support, and the Dean of Students.
+Struggling students are encouraged to seek help from the course and clerkship directors, the learning specialist, tutors, and the Dean of Admissions and Student Affairs.

 Counseling services for students is encouraged and supported.
 While adhering to fair and consistent policies, the committee shall also consider all extenuating circumstances that may affect a student’s performance.